Raphaël Pidoux: Teaching and pedagogy

-On September 2014, Raphael Pidoux started teaching at the Conservatoire de Paris where he succeeded his former teacher Philippe Muller.
+In September 2014, Raphael Pidoux started teaching at the Conservatoire de Paris where he succeeded his former teacher Philippe Muller.

 He was a member of juries at the Conservatoire de Paris and the Conservatoire national supérieur musique et danse de Lyon, of international juries such as the ARD International Music Competition of Munich (discipline cello and trio with piano), International Competition of Graz (discipline trio with piano).

 He had been the guest of Master-classes at the University of Seoul, the Conservatory of Madrid, the Toho Gakuen School of Music of Tokyo (at the invitation of Tsuyoshi Tsutsumi).

 Since 2009, he had been vice-president of the "association Talents & Violoncelles," whose objective is to lend instruments to young cellists from modest backgrounds.
 The association brings together luthiers, donors and young virtuosos: it supports both the creation of cellos from the great tradition of French lutherie and the young musicians too often deprived of good instruments.
 This initiative has been welcomed by the music press.

 In 2010, he created the Biennale "VioloncellEnSeine", of which he was the artistic director, organized by the "Association française du Violoncelle".
 During the 2010 edition, there was an international contest of violin making and archery, a national competition of young cellists for 8/16 years old, open concerts, a colloquium, exhibitions.
 The second edition took place in 2012.
 The third edition took place from 12 to 14 December 2014 at the Paris RRC.